 - Reflection Cave

 The ticket price is 8 euros for adults and 5 euros for children.
 You can purchase these tickets just above the narrow harbor inlet, marked as Blue Grotto Boat Service on Google Maps.

 A nice touch is that the vessel is not just an ordinary tourist boat.
 Instead, you'll take a traditional wooden Maltese boat called a luzzu.
 These are very colorful and often sport vibrant designs and markings.
 Additionally, your expert guide is a local fisherman who is skilled at navigating through the system of sea caverns.

-Travel Tip: If you book one of the shared or private tours above, you’ll get your boat ticket included in the price.
+Travel Tip: If you book one of the shared or private tours above, you'll get your transport and the boat ticket included in the price.

 Inside the Blue Grotto

 We arrived at the southern entrance to the Blue Grotto just 5 minutes from the departure point at the Zurrieq Valley Sea Inlet.
 This was great as it offered us an opportunity to see the towering main arch and unique limestone formations from a unique angle.

 Inside the cave is a rich pallet consisting of numerous shades of crystal blue water and glowing white rock.
 Our driver drove slowly enough so that we could stand up and take some great photos of Malta's Blue Grotto from the inside.

 Next, we continued into the deepest cavern of the cave, which is almost pitch-dark, besides the glowing clear water below.

 Don't Miss: Complete Guide to Visiting Malta's Blue Lagoon